Tenfleques/srgan-investigation/README.md

 This investigation adds to the descriminator the difference between the LR version of the generated image from the input LR image as well.

+The investigation includes a network based image downscaling instead of the ordinary im_resize functions.
+The target is to avoid learning the inverse of im_resize function.

 <a href="http://tensorlayer.readthedocs.io">
 <div align="center">
 	<img src="img/model.jpeg" width="80%" height="10%"/>